Recent Poetry Publications:

 - [online] in Native Skin: “Coming To America” and “Young Woman’s Song 1968” (Issue 3, Feb.
 2022)

-- [online ezine] The Poeming Pigeon (to be published by The Poetry Box): “Permanence” (Fall 2022)
+- [online ezine] The Poeming Pigeon (published by The Poetry Box): “Permanence” (Fall 2022)

 - [online] in Library Love Letter: “Bookish” and “If You Would Know Me” (February 2022)